felixlopz/hubrise-test-task/content/apps/livepepper/en/configuration.md

   - **Options**: Options are differences in how products are delivered.
 For example: Adding utensils, sauces, cutting a pizza in squares instead of triangles, etc.
 - **Products** and its attributes including:
   - **Ingredients**: Default ingredients within a recipe that customers can remove from their product.
 For example: Cheeseburger without the pickles.
   - **Price & Availability**: The options made available to the customer, usually in the form of sizes.
-For example: an 8" pizza versus a 12" pizza.
+For example: an 8" pizza versus a 12” pizza.
   - **Toppings**: Ingredients set at the product category or the product level.
 - **Deals**: Deals offer customers savings based on an order.
-For example, if they order a pizza for &euro;9 and a soda for &euro;2 separately, it would be &euro;11.
-A combo deal might offer customers if they buy a pizza and soda together it would be &euro;9.
+For example, if they order a pizza for €9 and a soda for €2 separately, it would be €11.
+A combo deal might offer customers if they buy a pizza and soda together it would be €9.

 In some cases, the EPOS will also require codes to understand some of the LivePepper functionalities.
 Always refer to your EPOS documentation on the HubRise website for details.

 - **Payment Methods**: How customers can pay for their orders.
-- **Service Types**: These define how orders are handled such as Delivery, Collection and Eat-In.
+- **S\*\***ervice Types\*\*: These define how orders are handled such as Delivery, Collection and Eat-In.
 - **Delivery charge**: Delivery charges might apply.
 - **IMPORTANT NOTE**: It is important that each POS code field available in LivePepper be mapped with the EPOS product codes.
 If the POS code is missing, the EPOS will not be unable to correctly process the order.

 The POS Codes in LivePepper can be updated in two ways: manually, or imported from HubRise through a menu import.